Teamwork - Respect - Aim High

 Counting - use simple opportunities for counting when using money at the shops, counting games or just talking about numbers.

 Socialising - children at school clearly are part of a bigger group so supporting them with the skills of sharing, communicating, helping and encouraging will help the development of key personal skills.

 Physical development - being fit and healthy by having a simple understanding of healthy foods and the importance of exercise promote a positive start to school life.
 Practising balancing and finger gripping (for early writing) really help too!

 What will my child learn at school?

 Schools follow the Early Years Curriculum in the first year of primary school.
 This covers three prime areas; communication and language, physical development and personal, social and emotional development.
 Through this we teach the specific areas of literacy, mathematics, understanding the world and expressive arts and design.

-We use a phonics approach to the teaching of reading, more detail of which can be found here and your child will read daily at school.
+We use a phonics approach to the teaching of reading and your child will read daily at school.

 We provide lots of outdoor and practical learning experiences for children to practise their reading, writing and maths skills and to develop their personal and social skills too.
 In short, our Year R children spend a lot of time in our outdoor area as well as the classroom, whatever the weather!

 We have a detailed home learning policy here which details our home learning expectations.
 In Year R their is a focus on regular reading, phonics support, maths and speaking and listening practice.

 Upon starting you will also be issued with a password to our online learning app Seesaw which will support the sharing of work between the family and the school.